- What is meant by "extracellular RNA"?

 6. If I’m not part of the ERC Program Consortium, can I still access the data?

 Yes, you can!
 One of the goals of the ERC Program is to generate a community wide exRNA Atlas and database of tools and technologies.
-Once developed, the exRNA Atlas can be accessed through the Extracellular RNA Communication website (http://commonfund.nih.gov/exrna/).
-The exRNA Atlas will be accessible to the broader scientific community with tools to facilitate data mining by both novice and experienced researchers.
+Now developed, the exRNA Atlas can be accessed through the Extracellular RNA Communication website (http://commonfund.nih.gov/exrna/).
+The exRNA Atlas is accessible to the broader scientific community with tools to facilitate data mining by both novice and experienced researchers.
 Data generated from this program also will be deposited into NCBI’s dbGaP (http://www.ncbi.nlm.nih.gov/gap).